-Drones (unmanned aerial vehicles – UAV) first emerged as a tool for military and national intelligence purposes.
+Drones (unmanned aerial vehicles – UAV) first emerged as a military and national intelligence tool.

 They were big, expensive, and limited to spycraft and launching missiles on terrorists.
 But they were inspiring to behold and sparked a lot of imagination about their potential use.

 If only they could be smaller and more affordable.

 Due to the relentless innovation of technology and open source developments, several manufacturers began to sell drones.

 The first generation of UAVs was really “big boy toys.”
 For a couple of thousand dollars, anyone could buy one of these machines and show off their flying machines.